-1. Study the external physical environment, more importantly the “roads ” leading to your home
+1. First study the external physical environment, pay attention to roads that leads to your home

 Observe the location of your stack/block in relation to other buildings.
 The physical terrain of the 4 main “mountain 山势” influence such as the front 前朱雀, the back 後玄武, left hand sid 左青龙 and the right 右白虎.
 If you have to compromise facing a spacious front is relatively more important.
 See picture below Blk A is better than Blk B.

 3. Shape of the Floor Plan

 How is the main door in relation to kitchen-stove or bedroom position?
 Any serious missing sectors (25% of the total floor size)?
-Do not choose a house that is out-of-shape or the rectangular form ratio that is greater that 1:3.
-You will have very uneven size for a given sector and those smaller sectors maybe the positive ones such as wealth, health, career etc. See picture below North and South sector are extremely small to utilise IF it is the Wealth or Career areas.
-In Singapore feng shui, there are no perfect home or business office that fits like a glove unless your develop the home yourself base on an empty plot of land.
-Even so you are still limited by URA rules and guidelines.
+Do not choose a house that is out-of-shape or the length to breadth ratio is greater than 1:3.
+You will have very uneven sizes for various sectors.
+If happened that the smaller sectors are the positive ones like wealth, health, career than the feng shui utility is compromised.
+See picture below the North and South sectors are relatively small.